Nothing can make a dog owner jump out of bed faster than the sound of dog that is about to throw up.

 - Dog is running a fever

-An ultrasound, endoscopy and exam of the esophagus are all potential things the doctor may do to see if they can find why your dog is vomiting.
+An ultrasound, endoscopy and exam of the esophagus are all potential things the doctor may do to see if they can find out the cause of your dog’s vomiting.
 If your veterinarian finds that it is not a serious issue, they may recommend trying a new diet to see if that improves the issue.

 Final Thoughts